 Undergraduate students may apply for admission into the first year or the third year of the program.
-The department admits students once a year in Spring Semester in order to begin their course work in the following Summer or the Fall semester.
+The department makes admissions decisions once a year in the Spring semester in order for students to begin their coursework in the following Summer or Fall semester.
 We recommend that interested applicants meet with a member of the college's Student Services and Advising Center during the Fall semester prior to the application deadline.
 Admission to the department is competitive and is not guaranteed.
 Admission will be offered based on space availability to those applicants judged by the Department Faculty Committee to have the greatest potential for successful completion of the program.